JunkyByte/easy_ViTPose/README.md

 ## TODO:
 - requirements.txt
 - General cleanup
+- Tensorrt version of yolo (had some problems)

 ## Reference
 This code is substantially a fork of [jaehyunnn/ViTPose_pytorch](https://github.com/jaehyunnn/ViTPose_pytorch), without Jaehyunnn work this repo would not be possible.
 Thanks to the VitPose authors and their official implementation [ViTAE-Transformer/ViTPose](https://github.com/ViTAE-Transformer/ViTPose).